-As was stated earlier, the strength of our approach is that rather than imposing strong, a priori assumptions about the nature of the dependence between trading days, we are able to estimate the effect using the data.
-Our empirical results illustrate the value of avoiding such assumptions in improving the goodness of fit of models for market event data.
+The strength of our approach is that rather than imposing strong, a priori assumptions about the nature of the dependence between trading days, we are able to estimate the effect from the data.
+Our empirical results will illustrate the value of avoiding such assumptions in improving the goodness of fit of models for market event data.
 Adopting an inappropriate a priori assumption (such as a lack of dependence between trading days for some NASDAQ stocks) can result in the rejection of a model that is essentially well specified (apart, that is, from its treatment of the spillover effects).
+Similarly, fitting a model such as the HawkesE(k) model (which might be more appropriate if trading were continuous) usually results in rejection of the model because the spillover effects it implies are too restrictive.
 Since the nature of the dependence is likely to vary across different exchanges, stocks and calendar periods it is clearly desirable to estimate the effect from the data.
-The empirical application below provides an example of two stocks having very different estimated spillover effects.

 Our approach thus recognises an important feature of financial markets: namely, that for the majority of markets, the market does not operate continuously.
 Previous work has tended not to focus on this feature of the data.
-Often a lack of dependence is assumed so that the intensity today depends only on the timing of trades that have occurred since today's opening (see, for
+Often a lack of dependence is assumed so that the

-$^{^{32}}$ It is also interesting to consider the contribution of the term that depends only on day d events to the jth component, $\tilde{\lambda}j(t)$, as t increases (for 6.5d < t).
+33It is also interesting to consider the contribution of the term that depends only on day d events to the jth component, $\tilde{\lambda}j(t)$, as t increases (for 6.5d < t).
 This component is of the form $K(t)C_j(d)$.
 When $\pi_j > 1$, K(t) is strictly decreasing during the day but jumps up at the start of each day; when $\pi_j = 1$, K(t) is continuous and strictly decreasing in t; and when $0 < \pi_j < 1$, K(t) is again strictly decreasing during the day and jumps down at the start of each day.

-example, Engle and Russell (1998)).
-Russell (1999) maps the data onto the real half line as we do and then treats it as the realisation of a (multivariate) point process on $[0, \infty)$.
-However, the approach adopted there is analogous to the HawkesE(k) model in (20) in the following way: when there is an 'infinite past', identical past realistions of the process prior to time t imply that the non-deterministic component of the intensity at time t is the same whatever wall-clock time in the trading day t corresponds to.33
+intensity today depends only on the timing of trades that have occurred since today's opening (see, for example, Engle and Russell (1998)).
+Russell (1999) maps the data onto the real half line as we do and then treats it as the realisation of a (multivariate) PP on $[0, \infty)$.
+However, the approach adopted there is analogous to the HawkesE(k) model in (18) in the following way: when there is an 'infinite past', identical past realisations of the process prior to time t imply that the non-deterministic component of the intensity at time t is the same whatever wall-clock time in the trading day t corresponds to.34